BlockSigner/cove/site/content/english/tax-consultant.md

 {{< content text=center top=16 botom=24 width=narrow >}}
 {{% markdown %}}
-## Skribble complies with the legal requirements for HR processes
+## Skribble complies with the legal requirements for tax-consultant processes
 You sign with legal effect and securely in accordance with the following requirements:
 {{% /markdown %}}